-As mentioned before adding Calcium alone to the marine water will effect your PH and Alkalinity levels.
-For macro algae it is recommended to keep the Alkalinity between 7-10 DKH, and the PH Level between 8-8,5.
+As mentioned before adding Calcium alone to the marine water will affect your PH and Alkalinity levels.
+For

 Potassium is another important nutrient for the marine algae.
-It will be commonly sufficiently enough available in the marine water as it will be replaced through saltwater changes ( Please check the salt used, that it includes Potassium ).
+It will be commonly sufficiently enough available in the marine water as it will be replaced by saltwater changes ( Please check the salt used

 Sulphur is normally sufficient enough available as it will be replaced with water changes.

 Last but not least macro algae will need carbon for its growth, which will be turned into oxygen.
 Carbon will be sufficient enough available in the most marine aquarium and the produced oxygen will be helpful when the marine aquarium inhabits a lot of fishes.

 Sometimes these nutrients are often referred to as trace elements.

 As for Major Nutrients, it won't be necessary to add any of those Nutrients/Elements to a marine or reef aquarium with just a few macro algae in it.
 Just in heavily planted marine aquarium setups, it might be necessary to add some of them periodically.